 The dynFWA keeps searching for better solutions by the iteration of generating sparks from the fireworks and selection of fireworks among the sparks.
-Each iteration consists of the following two steps:
+Each iteration consists of the following two steps.

-1) Explosion operator: Each firework explodes and generates a certain number of explosion sparks within a certain range (explosion amplitude).
-The numbers of explosion sparks (Eq.
-(2)) and the explosion amplitudes (Eq.
-(4)) are calculated according to the qualities of the fireworks.
-The principle of the calculation is to make better fireworks generate more sparks in smaller ranges in order to conduct exploitation and worse fireworks generate fewer sparks in larger ranges for exploration.

-2) Selection operator: Fireworks of the new generation are selected from the candidates including the current fireworks and sparks.
-In the dynFWA, the best individual among the candidates is selected as a firework of the next iteration firstly, and the other fireworks are selected from the rest of the individuals uniformly randomly.
+- Explosion Operator: Each firework explodes and generates a certain number of explosion sparks within a certain range (explosion amplitude).
+The numbers of explosion sparks (2) and the explosion amplitudes (4) are calculated according to the qualities of the fireworks.
+The principle of the calculation is to make better fireworks generate more sparks in smaller ranges in order to conduct exploitation and worse fireworks generate fewer sparks in larger ranges for exploration. - 2) Selection Operator: Fireworks of the new generation are selected from the candidates including the current fireworks and sparks.
+In the dynFWA, the best individual among the candidates is selected as a firework of the next iteration first, and the other fireworks are selected from the rest of the individuals uniformly randomly.

 Besides, if the optimization problem is constrained, there is a mapping operator to map the out-of-bound sparks back into the feasible space.
 But the mapping operator is not to be discussed in this paper.
 We refer interested readers to a recent monograph [32].
+In the following, the explosion operator of the dynFWA will be described in detail.